octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ```

-It output a Michelson code, which does nothing, but there is slight change in the parameter section:
+It outputs a Michelson code, which does nothing, but there is a slight change in the parameter section:
 ```
 { parameter (pair (pair mutez timestamp) (option string)) ;
   storage int ;
   code { CDR ; NIL operation ; PAIR } }
 ```

-The openRaffleParameter are expected in the parameter section.
+The openRaffleParameter is expected in the parameter section.

 ## Adding the OpenRaffle logic